Important Updates

 A closer look

-The following is the known impact on immigration operations, based on prior shutdowns in previous years.
+The following is the known impact on immigration operations, based on prior shutdowns in previous years and on recent agency guidance and statements.
 If agencies issue further guidance in the coming days on impacted programs and operations, the below information will be updated.

 Department of Labor (DOL): DOL immigration functions are suspended.
 No PERM or temporary labor certification applications, labor condition applications (LCAs), or prevailing wage requests will be processed during the shutdown.
 The FLAG online application system, as well as other DOL systems, are now offline and will not accept PERM applications or audit responses, LCAs, or prevailing wage requests.